CuyZ/Valinor/docs/pages/how-to/map-http-request.md

 ## Mapping all parameters at once

-Instead of mapping individual query parameters or body values to separate parameters, the `mapAll` option can be used to map all of them at once to a single parameter.
+Instead of mapping individual query parameters or body values to separate parameters, the `asRoot` option can be used to map all of them at once to a single parameter.
 This is useful when working with complex data structures or when the number of parameters is large.